anishneu/RecipeHub/README.md

 - **Manage All Users**: Admins can view all user profiles, make edits to user roles (e.g., upgrading a user to a chef), and handle account activations or suspensions.
 - **Manage All Recipes**: Provides a dashboard to oversee all submitted recipes, approve new entries, edit content for clarity or completeness, or remove recipes if necessary.
+- **News**: The Admin has the ability to post any news or updates even Events which can be viewed by both the user and chef.

 ## User Interface